-The Immersive & Creative Technologies Lab was founded in late 2011 and since its establishment it has been focusing on fundamental and applied research in specific areas of Computer Science.
-In particular researchers at the lab are focused in the areas of computer vision, computer graphics, virtual/augmented reality and creative technologies, and their application in a wide range of fields.
+The Immersive & Creative Technologies Lab was founded in late 2011 and since its establishment, it has been focusing on fundamental and applied research in areas of Computer Science.
+In particular researchers at the lab are focused on the areas of computer vision, computer graphics, virtual/augmented reality and creative technologies, and their application in a wide range of fields.

 More specifically, the long term objectives of the research at the ICT Lab are to create (a) virtual worlds which are indistinguishable [in all aspects] from the real-world areas they represent and, (b) visualizations employing these realistic virtual worlds for a wide range of applications.
 These research objectives can be better categorized in four primary areas of investigation involving fundamental and applied research, namely:

 extraction of structural information from data captured from passive and active remote sensors i.e. aerial/satellite images and LiDAR, and reconstructing terrain, buildings, cars and tree models representing the acquired area [Fundamental research]

 reproduction of realistic appearance for the 3D models from imagery captured from ground, oblique-aerial and satellite sensors, and fusing this information into realistic composite texture atlases [Fundamental research]